HomeOfVapourSynthEvolution/VapourSynth-DFTTest/README.md

 sigma,sigma2 -

     Value of sigma and sigma2 (used as described in ftype parameter description).
-    If using the sstring parameter then the sigma parameter is ignored.
+    If using the slocation parameter then the sigma parameter is ignored.

 pmin,pmax -